salman9011/Restaurant-site/README.md

 ## Introduction

-Namaste Food offers users the ability to search for restaurants based on various criteria such as cuisine, location, or restaurant name.
+Food fire offers users the ability to search for restaurants based on various criteria such as cuisine, location, or restaurant name.
 It provides detailed information about each restaurant including its name, star rating, cuisine type, and estimated delivery time.
 The project focuses on delivering a seamless and enjoyable experience for users seeking to explore dining options in their area.

 ## Technologies Used